- Similar symptoms

-Iron chlorosis shows first and more severely on the newer growth at branch tips.
-Growing leaves may be smaller than normal.
+Iron is not very mobile within plants.
+Plants use their stores of iron in new leaves as they create them so iron chlorosis shows first and more severely on the newer growth at branch tips.
+Leaves may be smaller than normal.
 Leaves may eventually curl, dry up, and fall.
 Fruits may be small with a bitter flavor.
 Mildly affected plants become unsightly and grow poorly.
-In severe cases or if iron chlorosis persists over several years, individual limbs or the entire plant may die.
+In severe cases individual limbs or the entire plant may die.

 It is common for iron chlorosis to show on a single branch or on one side of a tree.
-This is particularly common for plant species with marginal winter hardiness and on the southwest side of the tree following winter injury.
+This is particularly common for plant species with marginal winter hardiness following winter injury.
 Plant species and varieties vary greatly in their susceptibility to iron deficiency.

 Iron chlorosis symptoms can be confused with other problems.
 In the high pH soils of Colorado, an iron chlorosis problem may actually be a combination of iron and manganese deficiencies.
 It is common for chlorotic trees to show a response to both iron and manganese treatments.

 Zinc and manganese deficiencies result in similar leaf symptoms.
 Iron chlorosis appears first on the younger or terminal leaves.
 Under severe conditions, it may progress into older and lower leaves.
 By comparison, zinc and manganese deficiencies typically appear first on older, interior leaves.

 Nitrogen deficiency shows as a uniform yellowing of the entire leaf (including the veins).
 Nitrogen deficiency shows first in the older leaves, while iron chlorosis shows first in the newer growth.